Remembering Jim Rayment

 Born in Tottenham on 22nd August 1934, Jim Rayment had two brothers and sisters and was a twin to a sister who sadly died at birth.
 We spoke to Jaime about her father, who was diagnosed with stage 4 lung cancer in October 2019 and died later the same year aged 85.

-“Dad went into the army when he turned 18, but sadly after a few years, he got TB when stationed in Egypt and had to be leave for treatment.
-Back then TB wasn’t easy to treat, and he was sadly left with only half a lung on one side.
-He was very lucky to survive it.
+“Dad went into the army at 18, but after a few years he got TB while stationed in Egypt and had to leave for treatment.
+TB was difficult to treat then, and he was left with only half a lung on one side.
+He was lucky to survive.

 “He married his first wife and they had three boys.
 After they divorced, he met my mum when she was 18.
-Despite an age difference of 19 years, they hit it off right away and had an incredible 45 years together, having me and my brother along the way.
+Even with a 19-year age gap they clicked right away and went on to share an incredible 45 years together, having me and my brother along the way.”

 “My dad was a qualified carpenter.
 He was a keen gardener and also had an allotment.
-He loved his birds and enjoyed being around wildlife.
+Also, he loved his birds and enjoyed being around wildlife.
 He loved action and cowboy films and was a fan of Motown and Country music too.

 He had a great sense of humour and I always loved chatting with him about his childhood as I loved learning about how things were different when he was young.